Cambridge University Ceilidh Band

 may be proposed by any five members of the society, and must be submitted to the Secretary in writing.
 This constitution may only be amended at an AGM, or at a meeting specially called for that purpose.
 No vote on a constitutional amendment shall be valid unless at least one quarter of the membership or ten people, whichever is the lesser, is present at the meeting.

-10. The Removal of Any Member of the Committee
+• The Removal of Any Member of the Committee is outlined in Section 6.

 The Committee shall keep a written policy setting out how money received from performances is to be used.
 This policy shall be approved by majority vote at each AGM.
 Changes to the policy may only be made by majority vote at an AGM, or at a meeting specially called for that purpose.
 No vote on a proposed change to this policy shall be valid unless at least one quarter of the membership or ten people, whichever is the lesser, is present at the meeting.

-shall be treated as an amendment to the constitution and as such the rules in section 9 apply, with the proviso that the committee must first agree unanimously to the motion to dissolve the society.
-On dissolution, all assets shall be donated to a registered charity, voted for at the meeting.
+shall be treated as an amendment to the constitution and as such the rules in Section 10 apply, with the proviso that the Committee must first agree unanimously to the motion to dissolve the Society.
+At least 21 days written notice of the intention to dissolve the Society should been given to all members.
+On dissolution, all assets remaining after all liabilities have been met shall be donated to a registered charity, voted for at the meeting.